NEW JERSEY STATE

 BECOME A MEMBER OF LOCAL 600

 Since our inception in the fall of 2001 we have grown to nearly 5,000 members spanning across the globe with representatives in New Zealand, Ireland and Germany.
 Pages with an asterisk ( * ) are PASSWORD PROTECTED.
 This PASSWORD changes every year and is sent by mail with your Dues and Travel card upon renewal of membership.
+Once you are a member you can enter the password protected pages.
 Dues are $50/year and include a subscription to NEW JERSEY COPS delivered to your mailing address.
-The Application, for both NEW INITIAL Membership and RENEWAL Membership, can be downloaded from the Application page above
+The Application, for both NEW INITIAL Membership and RENEWAL Membership, can be downloaded from the APPLICATION page above.
+Once you are a member you can elect to join our email list my clicking on the RED icon from the DOWNLOADS page.

 LEGAL PROTECTION PLAN, LPP/L.E.O.S.A